Peter Clarke (chess player)

 Peter Hugh Clarke (18 March 1933 – 11 December 2014) was an English chess player who held the titles of FIDE Master, International Correspondence Chess Grandmaster (1980), FIDE International Arbiter (1976) and Chess Olympiad individual silver medal winner (1956).

 Biography

 Peter Hugh Clarke started playing chess at the age of six.
 He twice won the London Boys' Chess Championship (1950, 1951).
 He participated in the British Chess Championship multiple times, winning five silver medals.

-Since 1959, Peter Hugh Clarke has worked as a chess journalist for the newspaper Sunday Times for the magazine British Chess Magazine.
+From 1959, Clarke worked as a chess journalist for the newspaper The Sunday Times and for the magazine British Chess Magazine.
 He is known as a biographer of Mikhail Tal (1961) and Tigran Petrosian (1964).
 Thanks to his good knowledge of the Russian language, he translated a book about Vasily Smyslov in 1958.
 In 1963, he wrote the book 100 Soviet Chess Miniatures.

-Peter Hugh Clarke played for England in the Chess Olympiads:
+Clarke played for England in the Chess Olympiads: